In these Terms and Conditions, the following definitions apply:

 4.6 The Company reserves all rights not expressly granted under these Terms.
 Any breach of this Clause 4 shall be treated as a material breach entitling the Company to terminate the Subscription immediately and to seek injunctive relief and/or damages without the requirement to prove actual financial loss.

 5.1 Access to the Platform requires a valid Subscription.
-Subscription fees are as set out in the applicable order form or pricing page.
+Subscription fees are as set out in the applicable order form or pricing page at ktms.co.uk/pricing.
+The Company may agree bespoke pricing with individual customers, which shall be confirmed in writing and take precedence over published rates.

-5.2 Subscriptions are billed in advance on a monthly or annual basis as agreed.
+5.2 Subscriptions are available on a monthly or annual basis.
 All fees are exclusive of VAT unless otherwise stated.

-5.3 Payment is due within 14 days of invoice.
+5.3 Monthly Subscriptions.
+Billed monthly in advance.
+Payment is due within 14 days of invoice.
 The Company reserves the right to suspend access to the Platform if payment is not received by the due date.

 6.1 The Customer is responsible for: